Divine madness: Christianity

 The 6th-century Saint Simeon, states Feuerstein, simulated insanity with skill.
 Simeon found a dead dog, tied a cord to the corpse's leg and dragged it through the town, outraging the people.
 To Simeon the dead dog represented a form of baggage people carry in their spiritual life.
 He would enter the local church and throw nuts at the congregation during the liturgy, which he later explained to his friend that he was denouncing the hypocrisy in worldly acts and prayers.

+St. Nicholas of Trani was another saint considered to be insane due to his life of voluntary poverty and his habit of constantly shouting the phrase 'Kyrie Eleison'.

 Michael Andrew Screech states that the interpretation of madness in Christianity is adopted from the Platonic belief that madness comes in two forms: bad and good, depending on the assumptions about "the normal" by the majority.
 Early Christians cherished madness, and being called "mad" by non-Christians.
 To them it was glossolalia or the "tongue of angels".
 Christ's behavior and teachings were blasphemous madness in his times, and according to Simon Podmore, "Christ's madness served to sanctify blasphemous madness".

 Religious ecstasy-type madness was interpreted as good by early Christians, in the Platonic sense.
 Yet, as Greek philosophy went out of favor in Christian theology, so did these ideas.
 In the age of Renaissance, charismatic madness regained interest and popular imagination, as did the Platonic proposal of four types of "good madness".
 In a Christian theological context, these were interpreted in part as divine rapture, an escape from the restraint of society, a frenzy for freedom of the soul.

 In the 20th-century, Pentecostalism – the charismatic movements within Protestant Christianity particularly in the United States, Latin America and Africa – has encouraged the practice of divine madness among its followers.
 The wisdom and healing power in the possessed, in these movements, is believed to be from the Holy Spirit, a phenomenon called charism ("spiritual gifts").
 According to Tanya Luhrmann, the associated "hearing of spiritual voices" may seem to be "mental illness" to many people, but to the followers who shout and dance together as a crowd it isn't.
 The followers believe that there is a long tradition in Christian spirituality, where saints such as Augustine are stated to have had similar experiences of deliberate hallucinations and madness.